-It has been going on in hair care forever but as more and more ladies take care of their own hair instead of going into the salon, there are some hair care practices that may fall by the wayside.
+As more ladies take charge of caring for their hair, there are some hair care practices that may fall by the wayside.

-However, deep conditioning should be part of everyone’s hair care regimen no matter your hair type – straight, natural, relaxed or transitioning.
+Deep conditioning should be part of your hair care regimen no matter your hair type – straight, natural, relaxed, or transitioning.

 What is Deep Conditioning?